MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/InvoiceFrequencyDetail.md

 ---
-title: InvoiceFrequencyDetail - Common Data Model | Microsoft Docs
+title: InvoiceFrequencyDetail in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: List of days expressed as dates or day of week for a specific invoice schedule template.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Invoice Frequency Detail
+# Invoice Frequency Detail in projectServiceAutomation

 List of days expressed as dates or day of week for a specific invoice schedule template.